 Our 2014 Plan, which became effective on July 30, 2014, was adopted by our board of directors and approved by our stockholders in June 2014.
 The 2014 Plan is administered by our board of directors or by a committee appointed by our board of directors.
 The 2014 Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock units, stock appreciation rights and other stock-based awards.
 The number of shares of our common stock that are currently reserved for issuance under the 2014 Plan is the sum of (1) 1,244,413 shares, 92,494 shares reserved for issuance under the 2006 Plan that remained available for grant under the 2006 Plan immediately prior to the closing of our initial public offering, and the number of shares of our common stock subject to outstanding awards under our 2006 Plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right, plus (2) an annual increase, to be added on the first day of each fiscal year, continuing until, and including, the fiscal year ending December 31, 2024, equal to the least of 1,659,218 shares of our common stock, 4% of the number of shares of our common stock outstanding on the first day of the applicable fiscal year and an amount determined by our board of directors.
-The number of shares authorized for issuance under the 2014 Plan increased, pursuant to the terms of the 2014 Plan, by an additional 1,000,964 shares, equal to 4% of our then-outstanding common stock, effective as of January 1, 2018.
-As of March 31, 2018, 1,785,199 shares were available for issuance under the 2014 Plan.
+The number of shares authorized for issuance under the 2014 Plan increased, pursuant to the terms of the 2014 Plan, by an additional 1,186,328 shares, equal to 4% of our then-outstanding common stock, effective as of January 1, 2018, and by an additional 1,659,218 shares, effective as of January 1, 2019.
+As of March 31, 2019, 1,153,651 shares were available for issuance under the 2014 Plan.